vinsonchuong/puppet-strings/actions/close-tab/README.md

 After a tab is closed, the corresponding [Tab](../../interface#tab-object) object will no longer be valid.
 Subsequent actions on that tab will cause exceptions.

+For browsers controlled using Selenium, since only one tab can be controlled at a time, closing tabs is not supported.